Are you a potential buyer and wondering: Will San Francisco Bay Area home prices ever go down?

 San Francisco Rents

-Rents are down from the highs, but they have stabilized in SF and other cities (except for Chicago, Miami, and New York City).
+Rents are down from the highs, but they have stabilized in SF and most other cities (except for Chicago, Miami, and New York City).
+At the start of 2023, rents are now roughly 15% up from the lows of the pandemic, but are still down about 15% from early 2020.

 Property taxes in Illinois are top 3 in the nation, and you will freeze your buns of steel off for four months a year.
 Not a surprise.
 The New York City market is very weak as well and that market is generally the leading indicator for high end real estate demand in America.